roaked/roaked.github.io/content/docs/2code/1drone/_index5.md

 # **Pixel Pilots: Drone Computer Vision**

+{{< hint tip >}}
+If you wish to skip the theoretical and implementation details, [please click here to jump to the summarized findings Ch.
+3 - Pixel Pilots Certification Acquired](https://ricardochin.com/docs/2code/1drone/_index5/#3-pixe-pilots-certification-acquired).
+I have cool images! ✌️{{< /hint >}}

 ## 1 Computer Vision for Obstacle Detection

 In preparation for the Red Bull drone race, a comprehensive dataset was compiled, consisting of images capturing gates from diverse angles, distances, and lighting conditions.
 These images showcase the gates amidst various backgrounds, providing a range of scenarios that drones might encounter during the race.
 The intention behind gathering such a varied dataset is to enable the development of an algorithm capable of accurately identifying these gates despite changes in perspective, distance, lighting, and background colors, facilitating precise navigation for the drones during the high-paced race.